Rouen Normandy, France Travel Guide

 Citizens from countries like the United States, Canada, Australia, Japan, and most South American countries do not need a visa for stays up to 90 days.
 Your passport alone permits entry.

-These figures are estimates and vary based on exclusive options and seasonal demand.
+These figures are estimates and vary based on exclusive choices and seasonal demand.

 Rouen is generally a safe city for tourists.

 France boasts a high-quality healthcare system.
-Rouen has several hospitals, including the Centre Hospitalier Universitaire (CHU) de Rouen, set up for urgent situations.
+Rouen has a number of hospitals, including the Centre Hospitalier Universitaire (CHU) de Rouen, equipped for urgent situations.

 Pharmacies are widely available, identified by a green cross sign.
 Pharmacists can offer advice for minor ailments.

-Non-EU citizens typically pay upfront for medical services, then seek reimbursement from their travel insurance.
+Non-EU citizens typically pay upfront for medical services, then seek reimbursement from the travel insurance.

 Rouen is generally a safe city for tourists.
 Pickpocketing is the most common crime affecting tourists, specifically in busy places such as major attractions and public transport.